-The South African landscape is as breath-taking as it is diverse.
-It can be a daunting task to determine which province to travel to during your next breakaway.
+The South African landscape is as breathtaking as it is diverse.
+It is a daunting task to determine which province to travel to during your next breakaway.
 Even more challenging is making the decision of which game reserve you should visit, as there are plenty of incredible options to choose from.

-It was tough but we managed to choose our top game reserve pick per province.
+It was tough but we managed to choose the best South African game reserves.
 Some are national parks, while others are private reserves, so no matter which you prefer, there should be a suitable option on our list for you.

 Western Cape – Grootbos Private Nature Reserve